Demographic Survey Questions that Yield Valuable Insights

 TV shows, deodorant brands, and vacation packages are targeted based upon the typical consumer’s age.
 Even politicians segment their audiences by age.
 For example, President Barack Obama won the 2008 election due to his dominance among young voters.

 Many people are sensitive about their age.
-For this reason, forcing an answer on age questions is generally discouraged.
+For this reason, forcing an answer regarding age questions is generally discouraged.

 Do all of your customers have Master’s degrees?
 Perhaps college-educated customers love your service but high school drop-outs find it lacking.